miso-lims/miso-lims/docs/admin/mysql-8-upgrade.md

           | xargs mysqldump -u root -p --single-transaction --skip-triggers "${DATABASE}" > misodb_5_7.sql

 1. remove MySQL 5.7 and install MySQL 8.0
     * set the MySQL root password.
-Going forward, root must be used to run Flyway and restore backups
+Going forward, root (or a user with similar privileges) must be used to run Flyway and create and restore backups
     * configure the MySQL server time zone (UTC is recommended).
 You may want to populate the MySQL time zone tables.
 See the [MySQL docs for this](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html)
 1. prepare MySQL 8 database.
 Replace `lims` with your database name if different.